 - Effective written communication skills

-While not everyone may possess all of the preferred qualifications, the ideal candidate will bring many of the following:
+While not everyone may meet all preferred qualifications, the ideal candidate will bring many of the following:

 - Doctoral degree in music theory or closely related field

-- Successful teaching experience in theory, including methods inside and outside the Western classical tradition (e.g., jazz, popular music, or non-Western musics).
+> teaching undergraduate theory, including methods inside and outside the Western classical tradition (e.g., jazz, popular music, or non-Western musics).

 - Effective interpersonal communication skills